 CP Algebra 1

 Linear equations, functions, and inequalities are the primary focus of the first half of the course, with emphasis on solving equations and inequalities graphically and algebraically.
 The concepts of linear equations and inequalities are extended to systems of linear equations and inequalities.
-A study of absolute value equations and inequalities extends conceptions and skills of linear equations and inequalities.
+A study of absolute value equations and inequalities extends the concepts and skills related to linear equations and inequalities.
 Equivalent expressions involving exponents, polynomials, rationals, and radicals are the primary focus of the second half of the course, with an emphasis on creating simplified equivalent forms using properties of real numbers.
-The course concludes with a statistical unit focused on analyzing data using plots and graphs
+The course concludes with a statistical unit focused on analyzing data using plots and graphs.
+After the Keystone Algebra 1 Exam, the concept of solving quadratic equations by factoring is introduced.

 CP Geometry